rippl-svg/grad-based-plasticity-metrics/README.md

         - Find singular values below threshold (tol * largest singular value, tol is also can be changed empirically)
         - Ratio = number of small values in S metrix / batch size
      6. Also computes zero vector ratio as supplementary metric
-   - Returns nullspace ratio (0-1) indicating plasticity loss
+   - Returns nullspace ratio (0-1) indicating neuronal activity loss
       - Higher ratio = More redundant/ineffective gradient directions
       - Lower ratio = Better gradient diversity and learning capacity

 3. **Layer Contribution Analysis (not used, TO de done in the future maybe)**
    - Maps gradient importance back to model layers
-   - Provides insights into which layers contribute most to plasticity loss
+   - Provides insights into which layers contribute most to neuronal activity loss

 This analysis helps identify when networks need intervention via ReDo resets.